CoskunGorkem/version-control-system-repo-scorer/README.md

 Given time constraints, the following items were not implemented:

-- Metrics & Observability
+- **Metrics & Observability**
   - Prometheus metrics endpoint and dashboards such as Grafana
   - OpenTelemetry traces and log correlation
-- Kubernetes & Deployment
+- **Kubernetes & Deployment**
   - Helm chart / Kustomize manifests
   - Liveness/readiness probes, HPA
   - Config via ConfigMaps/Secrets
   - Redis as a managed service
-- API and Performance
+- **API and Performance**
   - User auth logic to prevent abusive usage
   - Version control providers could be extended.
 Currently, only GitHub is implemented, and GitLab is only initialized.
   - Dynamic scoring module, with individual score calculators that can be combined to aggregate weighted scores.
- - Store scroing module weights in DB, making it easier to adjust values.
+  - Store scoring module weights in DB, making it easier to adjust values.
   - Rate limiting and request quotas per client
-- Platform & DX
+- **Platform & DX**
   - CD enhancements

 ---